J12 M40

 British Motor Museum

-The Europa was designed by Lotus Director of Engineering, Ron Hickman.
-It was a scheme for Ford's GT40 Le Mans car project, which was eventually secured by rival Lola.
+The original design of the Europa went back to 1963 and was penned by Lotus Director of Engineering, Ron Hickman (who also designed the Elan and the Black and Decker Workmate).
+It was initially a scheme for Ford’s GT40 Le Mans car project but when that was secured by rival Lola, it was used for Lotus instead!

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575